0001-puwit-ICPC/0001-puwit-ICPC/README.md

-  I was a former competitive programmer.
-I retired in Grade 10 and wiped all of my programming accounts for personal reasons.
-After a 3-year break, I'm now in university and fully motivated to get back on the grind.
+  I was a former competitive programmer. retired in Grade 10 and wiped all of my programming accounts for personal reasons.
+After a 3 year break, I'm now in university and fully motivated to get back on my route.
 During my break, I focused heavily on the $\color{#7DF9FF}\textsf{Mathematical Aspects of Trading and Financial Valuation}$ (check my other repositories for details).

 <br>
 <br>